NFL and Maryland Football

 Brett Tomko is a former professional baseball player with a 14 year career in the major leagues.
 He finished his career with 100 wins and over 1200 strikeouts playing for the Cincinnati Reds, San Diego Padres, Seattle Mariners, St. Louis Cardinals, San Francisco Giants, Los Angeles Dodgers, New York Yankees, Oakland Athletics, Texas Rangers, and Kansas City Royals.

 Prior to his professional baseball career, Brett was a standout college athlete, Tomko attended Florida Southern College for one season in 1995, leading the team to the NCAA Division II National Championship.
-In 2014, the NCAA Division II Pitcher of the Year Award was renamed the Brett Tomko Award in his honor.
+In 2014, the NCAA Division II Pitcher of the Year Award was renamed to the Brett Tomko Award in his honor.

 Brett has always pursued creative arts in balance to sports.
 From a young age he enjoyed creating art, illustrating, and painting and he continues today studying with famous sports artist Opie Otterstad.